-Where detailed information is not available, we have assumed 1 MVA of fault infeed per MVA of substation demand, with an X/R ratio of 2.76, for all induction motors.
+Where detailed information is not available, we have assumed 1MVA of fault infeed per MVA of substation demand, with an X/R ratio of 2.76.
 This approach reflects the requirements of ER G74.
 Where more detailed fault level studies are needed at 132kV or below, the associated system should be modelled in detail, down to individual bulk supply points (BSPs).
 Induction motor infeeds should then be modelled at these BSP busbars.

-LV system modelling
+DNO system modelling